Frequently Asked Questions

 B.1 What is the application process?

 In order to benefit from the initiative, you will need to submit an application for a DiscoverEU travel pass via https://europa.eu/youth/discovereu once the application period is open.
-The application period will be open from Thursday 2 May 2019 12:00 CEST until Thursday 16 May 2019 12:00 CEST.
+The application period will be open between Thursday 12 March 2020 12:00 CET until Thursday 26 March 2020 12:00 CET.
+Applicants of the November 2019 application round, who are still 18 years old on 30 June 2020, can participate in this round too, if:

 B.2 How are the young people selected?

-After the selection procedure finishes, all group members will receive an email regarding their application.
+When the selection is done, all group members will receive the results per email.
 Please keep a copy of your DiscoverEU application code.
-Do not share your application code (e.g. on social media) except with the authorised contractor from the European Commission.
+Do not share it (e.g. on social media) except with the authorised external contractor from the European Commission.
 You can check the status of your application on the European Youth Portal.
-By mid-June all applications who have or have not been selected will receive a notification.
-If you were not selected, you will be placed on a reserve list and you might be contacted at a later stage in case some other participants decide to withdraw their application.
+By mid-May 2020 all applicants will receive a notification.
+If you are not selected, you will be placed on a reserve list and you might be contacted at a later stage in case some selected participants decide to withdraw their application.

 B.4 Is there a quota per nationality?

-The selection will be carried out by nationality in accordance with the number of travel tickets allocated to each country.
+The selection will be carried out by nationality in accordance with the number of travel passes allocated to each country.
 This allocation is based on the share of each country’s population compared to the overall population of the European Union.
-In case there are fewer applicants for certain countries than the allocated travel tickets foreseen, the remaining travel tickets will be distributed equally among the countries where there are more participants than the quota foreseen.
+In case there are fewer applicants for certain countries than the allocated travel passes foreseen, the remaining travel passes will be distributed equally among the countries where there are more participants than the quota foreseen.
+The quota per country will be published along with the selection results.

 B.5 Can I travel alone or with a group of friends?

 Participants may travel either alone or in a group of maximum 5 people.
 You can indicate this in your application form.
-In the case you decide to travel as part of a group, a group leader should be appointed on the group's behalf before you submit any application.
+In case you decide to travel as part of a group, a group leader must be appointed on the group's behalf before you submit any application.
 The group leader fills in the application form, including the quiz questions and the subsidiary question.
 S/he will receive a code when submitting the application, which s/he should then communicate to the maximum 4 additional group members in order to allow them to register.
 Based on the code provided by the group leader, the remaining group members can then register online and fill in their personal data.
+All group members need to click on the “submit” button in order to be registered.

 B.6 Will all group members be selected?